-\circ When to start the program
+When to start the program

-This program starts from the first semester of the second year, when students have completed many subjects in the liberal arts course.
+The English-based Bachelor's Degree programs begin in the first semester of the first year.
+Enrollment in Program of Architecture and Building Engineering occurs in the second semester of the second year, when students have completed many subjects in the liberal arts course.
 Cluster 4 has two programs: Architecture and Building Engineering, and Civil and Environmental Engineering.
 Each program has an upper limit for the acceptable number of students.
 Assignment to each program is decided at the end of the first year, after taking into account the requests of students and their academic results.
 The subject that it is recommended to take in the first year of the Program of Architecture and Building Engineering is "Creation of Architectural Space".